Easy, lacy DIY paper doily snowflakes

 Fold the paper doily in half so the lace glues to the opposite side.

-Open the folded and glued doily pocket up to make sure that it didn't glue to the solid inside of the paper doily.
+Open the folded and glued doily pocket to make sure that it didn't glue to the solid inside of the paper doily.
 Be careful not to burn yourself though.

 Repeat those steps until you have enough folded and glued doily pockets to create a doily snowflake.
-You can do anywhere from 5 to 9 pockets (to create 5 to 9 snowflake points) depending on what look you want.
-I think that 5 represents more of a star shape though. - Glue the doily pockets together
+You can do anywhere from 5 to 9 pockets (to create 5 to 9 snowflake points), depending on what look you want.
+I think that 5 represents more of a star shape, though. - Glue the doily pockets together

 Now apply a T-shaped line of glue to the front of a doily pocket as pictured.